White Sox vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has collected 90 hits with 24 doubles, a triple, 13 home runs and 33 walks.
-He has driven in 44 runs with eight stolen bases.
+- Freeman has recorded 90 hits with 24 doubles, a triple, 13 home runs and 34 walks.
+He has driven in 44 runs with nine stolen bases.

 Freeman Recent Games